alt-design/Alt-Inbound-Addon/README.md

 Send us a postcard from your hometown if you like this addon.
 We love getting mail from other cool peeps!

 Alt Design
-278 Uttoxeter New Rd
+St Helens House
 Derby
-DE22 3LN
+DE1 3EE
 UK